mekanix/meka.rs/site/content/blog/dockerize-everything.md

 Title: Dockerize Everything
 Date: 2015-06-18 22:00
-Slug: dockerize-everything
+Tags: cloud, docker

 Often I hear the "Dockerize Everything" phrase.
 To be honest, when ever there's a new technology, people praise it as "it fixes everything".
 I don't believe that's the truth about any technology, not even docker.
 It's not that I think docker is a bad thing.
 Hell, I wrote
-[series of blog posts about docker](/tag/cloud-basics/).
+[series of blog posts about docker](/tag/cloud-basics.html).
 I just think docker is used where it's not suited too often.
 One such example is data container.
 As it might be great for huge number of servers, it's not that great for small fleets of servers.
 For example, if you have nginx and data container such that data